-Franchise Fee: A fee paid by public service utilities for use of public property in providing their services to the citizens of the community.
+Franchise Fee: A fee paid by public service utilities for use of

-Fund: An accounting entity with a separate set of self-balancing accounts, which comprise its assets, liabili- ties, fund balances, revenues and expenditures.

-Fund Balance: The assets of a fund less liabilities, as determined at the end of each fiscal year.
-Any reservations of fund balance are deducted to result in an "unreserved fund balance".

-Fund Type: In governmental accounting, all funds are classified into eight fund types: General, Special Revenue, Debt Service, Capital Projects, Special Assessment, Enterprise, Internal Service, and Trust and Agency.
+Fund: An accounting entity with a separate set of self-balancing accounts, which comprise its assets, liabili- ties, fund balances, Governmental Fund: A fund used to account for mainly taxrevenues and expenditures. supported activities.
+Fund Balance: The assets of a fund less liabilities, as de- Impact Fees: Fees charged to developers to cover, in whole termined at the end of each fiscal year.
+Any reservations of fund or in part, the anticipated cost of improvements that will be balance are deducted to result in an "unreserved fund balance". necessary as a result of the development.
+Fund Type: In governmental accounting, all funds are classified Infrastructure: The underlying permanent foundation or basic into eight fund types: General, Special Revenue, Debt Service, framework Capital Projects, Special Assessment, Enterprise, Internal Service, and Trust and Agency.
+Interest and Sinking Fund: See Debt Service Fund.

-GAAP: Generally accepted accounting principles as de termined through common practice or as promulgated by the Governmental Accounting Standards Board, Financial Accounting Standards Board, or various other accounting standard setting bodies.
+GAAP: Generally accepted accounting principles as de the Governmental Accounting Standards Board, Financial Accounting Standards Board, or various other accounting standard setting bodies.

 General Fund: The General Fund accounts for most of the financial resources of the government.
 General Fund revenues include property taxes, licenses and permits, local taxes, service charges, and other types of revenue.
-This fund usually includes most of the basic operating services, such as fire and police protection, park and rec- reation, library, public works and general administration.
+This fund usually includes most of the basic operating services, such as fire and police general administration.